Philip-Bachman/amdim-public/README.md

 Results with the data augmentation implemented in this repo will be less than our strongest results with equivalent architecture by 1-2%.
 Our strongest results use augmentation based on the ImageNet policy from the [Fast AutoAugment](https://arxiv.org/abs/1905.00397) paper by Lim et al., implemented in the repo available at: [https://github.com/kakaobrain/fast-autoaugment](https://github.com/kakaobrain/fast-autoaugment).

 Using the stronger augmentation and an appropriate learning schedule, the command above should produce a bit over 63% accuracy on ImageNet using the online evaluation classifiers.
+With the standard torchvision augmentations the result will drop to a bit over 62%, which is still decent (significantly state-of-the-art, etc.).

 ## Fine-Tuning